harta55/EnTAP/docs/source/installation.rst

 If you have downloaded the full repository from the GitLab page, each of these (with the exception of GeneMarkS-T) are contained within the /libs directory.
 GeneMarkS-T must be acquired from the website linked previously due to licensing (free for academic use).

 RSEM and DIAMOND both require compilation from source code while EggNOG-Emapper or GeneMarkS-T does not.
-To compile these, run the script within the main directory:
+To compile these, view the respective installation instructions on GitHub.

-.. code-block :: bash

-    ./setup.sh

-This will make+install DIAMOND and make RSEM.

-.. warning:: Ensure that DIAMOND was properly installed (global installation required by EggNOG-Emapper)
+.. warning:: Ensure that DIAMOND was globally installed (global installation required by EggNOG-Emapper)

-If there are any problems with the setup script, installation steps can be found on the GitHub pages for each.

 .. _entap-label: